China behavior in South China Sea ship encounter 'irresponsible': U.S.

 "What we do constantly though is we remain alert for changes in the environment," Dempsey said.
 "There are times that are more sensitive than others and we're in a heightened period of sensitivity.
 And you can count on our mariners and airmen to be aware of that."

-(Reporting By Phil Stewart, David Alexander and Missy Ryan in WASHINGTON; Additional Reporting by Adam Rose in BEIJING; Editing by Cynthia Osterman and Robert Birsel)
+(Reporting By Phil Stewart, David Alexander and Missy Ryan; Editing by Cynthia Osterman)